-Keeping mind the sage advice that you don’t want to spread yourself too thinly while facilitating expansion in the fastest way possible, small businesses can apply some great, proven ways to expand their operations.
+Keeping mind the sage advice that you don’t want to spread yourself too thinly while facilitating expansion in the fastest way possible, small businesses can apply some great, proven ways to expand their operations, such as using companies like Salesforce to help you out with growing your clientele.
 Whether you’ve it somewhat of a growth plateau or if you’re looking to take advantage of a specific opportunity to boost revenue streams you’ve identified, expansion requires a little bit of a different way of thinking.

 Introduce a referral earnings system